-Multiple sclerosis (MS) symptoms come and go.
-You can have periods when symptoms like fatigue, numbness, and weakness flare up, which is also known as a flare-up.
+Symptoms of multiple sclerosis (MS) come and go.
+You can have periods when symptoms such as fatigue, numbness, and weakness become worse.
+These are known as flare-ups.

-Periods of relapses alternate with symptom-free periods of remission.
+Periods of relapse alternate with symptom-free periods of remission.
 Relapses are brand-new symptoms that last more than 24 hours.
-They’re not recurrent old symptoms, which is a common misconception.
+They’re not recurrences of old symptoms, which is a common misconception.

 The goal of MS treatment is to slow the progression of the disease and prevent relapses.

-You’ll start on a treatment soon after you’re diagnosed.
-Because there’s no cure for MS, you’ll probably need to take medication until you’re older.
+You’ll start treatment soon after you receive a diagnosis.
+Because there’s currently no cure for MS, you’ll probably need to take medication for a long time.

-However, new studies offer promising research that shows it may be safe to stop treatment in your 60s, if you don’t have new or worsening disease.
+However, new studies offer promising research that suggests it may be safe to stop treatment in your 60s if you don’t have new or worsening disease.

-Though MS treatments do not manage symptoms, like symptomatic medications are designed to do, it’s important to stick with your MS medication.
+Though MS treatments do not manage the symptoms, as symptomatic medications are designed to do, it’s important to stick with your MS medication.

-Even when you’re feeling well, following your prescribed treatment plan is the best way for you to avoid long-term problems related to MS.
+Even when you’re feeling well, following your prescribed treatment plan is the best way to avoid long-term problems related to MS.

 Some people only ever have one MS relapse.
 Doctors call this type of MS clinically isolated syndrome (CIS).
-Not everyone with CIS will go on to develop clinically definite MS, but it’s likely some will.
+Not everyone with CIS will go on to develop clinically definite MS, but some likely will.

-Even if you’ve only had one episode of symptoms, you’ll need to start treatment if your doctor thinks it could progress to MS.
+Even if you’ve had only one episode of symptoms, you’ll need to start treatment if your doctor thinks your condition could progress to MS.

-In MS, your immune system misfires and mistakenly attacks the coating that surrounds and protects your nerves, which is called myelin.
+In MS, your immune system misfires and mistakenly attacks the myelin sheath, the coating that surrounds and protects your nerves.

-Over time, damage to the myelin sheath can build up and damage the axon, which is referred to as axonal damage.
+Over time, damage to the myelin sheath can build up and damage the axon (the part of the neuron that the myelin sheath protects).
+This is referred to as axonal damage.

 Medications that treat the underlying cause of MS are called disease-modifying drugs or disease-modifying therapies (DMTs).

-They help change the course of the disease by preventing the immune system from attacking the nerves.
-These medications help stop new MS lesions from forming on your brain and spinal cord.
+These medications help change the course of the disease by preventing your immune system from attacking your nerves.
+They help stop new MS lesions from forming on your brain and spinal cord.

-If you stop taking your MS medication, you’re more likely to relapse.
+If you stop taking your MS medication, you’re more likely to experience a relapse.
 And if left untreated, MS can result in more nerve damage and an increase in symptoms.

-Starting treatment soon after you’re diagnosed and sticking with it may also help delay the potential progression from relapsing-remitting MS (RRMS) to secondary-progressive MS (SPMS).
+Starting treatment soon after your diagnosis and sticking with it may also delay the potential progression from relapsing-remitting MS to secondary-progressive MS.

 MS symptoms appear as the disease damages your nerves.
-So you might assume that if you feel fine, no damage is happening.
-That’s not true.
+You might assume that if you feel fine, no damage is happening.
+But that’s not true.